Tobi-De/qosic-sdk/docs/usage.rst

 Payment request for this provider work in a way that involve polling to get the transaction status, you can check on the Qosic_ docs for more details.
-The MtnConfig class is a helper class that helps you define the step and timeout related to the poll function.
 The MTN provider class can take the following keyword arguments:

 **id** : str